Thursday, May 28, 2009

 Second, Google Images is great to find the picture of what you want.
 All I needed to get was a white robe (had one, just needed to hem it to a short-short length), a bomber hat (quick trip to Bass Pro Shops and picked one up), then needed to get a cigar (had some) and the hardest two parts were the can of Meister Brau (don't make it anymore--Old Milwaukee had to do), then the rubber hose from Orschlein's in Bethany Missouri and the costume was complete.

 The plan was coming together.
 We met up with my RV guy George Garwood at the Pilot Truck stop less than 1 mile from the Ernzen's house.
-Connie, Ryan and Sarah who had been slowly nodding at the idea started to finally come around.
-We got in the RV and drove over to Rick & Cheri's and pulled up as Cousin Grant was outside looking at us slightly confused.
+Connie, Ryan and Sarah had been 'confused' by this great idea, but as we got into the RV and I changed into my costume, it started dawning on them that this idea, while idiotic, just may be epic.
+Slow sly smiles came onto their faces when they realized that they may actually have fun with this hare-brained idea instead of just making fun of me.
+We got in the RV and drove over to Rick & Cheri's and pulled up, and our 8 year old Cousin/Nephew Grant was outside looking at us slightly confused as I got out of the RV in my bathrobe, hat, cigar, beer and long rubber hose that I was sticking into their sewer.

-Right then Rick pulls up in his car, does a double take and starts shaking his head.
-Jim Dice comes outside and looks at me both very confused and somewhat consterned.
-Two neighbors of Rick & Cheri come out and say I see you've got Cousin Eddie, and "S#(^^#!$ Full" .
-Finally Delores, Cheri, Greg & Kelly came outside to look, and Greg finally said the magic words:
+Right then my brother in law Rick pulls up in his car, does a double take and starts shaking his head.
+My father in-law Jim Dice comes outside and looks at me both very confused and somewhat consternated.
+Two neighbors of Rick & Cheri come out and say to Rick, HEY, YOUR "S#(^^#!$ Full" .
+Finally my mother in law Delores, sister in law Cheri, brother in law Greg & wife Kelly came outside to look, all speechless for a while, then laughing.
+Greg finally said the magic words:

 "You Win".